ryxxastroat/galaxyrelations/README.md

-# use random forest to learn relations between galaxy features
+# Use random forest to learn relations between galaxy features